 The collapse of a scaffold often carries dire consequences that are memorialized in the nightly news.
-As unfortunate as these tragedies may be, the scaffold is often the site of numerous avoidable accidents that take a silent toll on those who work in and around constructions sites, a toll seldom seen in the media.
+As unfortunate as these tragedies may be, the scaffold is often the site of numerous avoidable accidents that take a silent toll on those who work in and around construction sites, a toll seldom seen in the media.

-Most scaffold accidents are avoidable with the exercise of proper care and a commitment to safety by the general contractor and its sub contractors.
+Most scaffold accidents are avoidable with the exercise of proper care and a commitment to safety by the general contractor and its subcontractors.
 The use and maintenance of toe boards to prevent objects from falling from the floors of scaffolds would seem to be a given.
 Nonetheless, each year many construction workers are needlessly injured or killed by objects which fall from above.

 Construction site safety is the non-delegable duty of a general contractor.
 While they can employ safety engineers and consultants to assist in their efforts, the buck stops with the GC.
-That proposition, however, does not allow an employer, a sub or a consultant a free ride, as each of these parties may also be legally responsible for a scaffold accident.
+That proposition, however, does not allow an employer, a sub, or a consultant a free ride, as each of these parties may also be legally responsible for a scaffold accident.

 When one is injured in such an accident, the consequences are often severe.
 The last thing that an injured worker is able to do when injured in a scaffold accident is to investigate the reason for his or her injury.
-It is essential that a construction worker injured as a result of a scaffold accident seek assistance as soon as possible to document the names of the sub contractors, safety consultants and scaffold manufacturer and/or assembler, to prevent spoliation of evidence associated with a scaffold injury.
+It is essential that a construction worker injured as a result of a scaffold accident seek assistance as soon as possible to document the names of the subcontractors, safety consultants, and scaffold manufacturer and/or assembler, to prevent spoliation of evidence associated with a scaffold injury.

 The State of New York has recognized the often catastrophic implications of a scaffold accident by its enactment of legislation which makes owners of most buildings and contractors strictly liable for injuries and/or death caused by an accident involving scaffolds or ladders.
 Labor Law section 240(1) was enacted to protect injured workers in circumstances in which a scaffold, its railings, a ladder or a hoist, did not adequately protect persons from harm.